Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 ### [DeepDream Generator](https://deepdreamgenerator.com/)

-[DeepDream](https://www.tensorflow.org/tutorials/generative/deepdream), one of the most well-known AI art generators on the market, is an online model that enables you to use AI to produce dreamy/hallucinatory visuals.
+[DeepDream](https://www.tensorflow.org/tutorials/generative/deepdream), one of the most well-known AI art generators on the market, is an online model that enables anyone to use AI to produce dreamy/hallucinatory visuals.
 A neural network that was trained using billions of photos is what is used by DeepDream.
 It is simple to use, all that is required to do is submit one image, and the application will create a new image based on that one.
 Since Deep Dream employs several painting techniques to produce images that seem to be from various locations or eras, using it to make artwork is one of its primary purposes.
 To ask the network to amplify the patterns it notices in a given image is the fundamental idea behind DeepDream, which leads to the production of a psychedelic output of the image.
 There are three main tools with Deep Dream: Deep Style, Thin Style, or Deep Dream.
 A preview of the result is displayed after selecting a style.

 <img src="https://www.garysnotebook.com/images/20190826_1/ovejas.png" alt="img" style="zoom:67%;" />